jeremtti/PnP_dictionary_based/README.md

 In the following, we denote  task \in {deblurring, inpainting}.

 Useful functions are provided in the scripts `experiments_{task}.py`

+## Installation

+To install the required dependencies, install the packages listed in `requirements.txt`.

+To download the BSDS500 dataset needed for experiments, run the script `create_dataset.py`.

 ## I. Convergence Study